openrs2/openrs2/README.md

-OpenRS2 uses version 1.1 of the [Developer Certificate of Origin][dco] (DCO) to certify that contributors agree to license their code under OpenRS2's license (see the Copyright section below).
+OpenRS2 uses version 1.1 of the [Developer Certificate of Origin][dco] (DCO) to certify that contributors agree to license their code under OpenRS2's license (see the License section below).
 To confirm that a contribution meets the requirements of the DCO, a `Signed-off-by:` line must be added to the Git commit message by passing `--signoff` to the `git commit` invocation.